notthetup/blog/_posts/2006-04-20-google-calendar.md

 ---
-title: Google Calendar.
+title: Google Calendar
 categories:
- - Web
+ - Tech
 ---

 Not that it's new, but [**Google Calendar Beta** ][0]is out.
 Check it out.
 Really cool.
 Some nice features including the ability to share with people; Creating calendars and saving them as files; multiple viewing styles.